-Young leaves and shoots are eaten raw while mature leaves are cooked.
-The fruits of this plant are also edible.
+You can eat raw Katuk parts like young leaves and shoots while mature leaves are cooked.
+This plant can also produce fruit that is edible.
 The leaves are known to maintain their firmness during cooking and are said to have a mildly nutty, pea-like flavor.

 Leaves and shoots of katuk are used in a wide variety of dishes, including salads, stir-fries, soups and more.

 Katuk may be harvested throughout the year in tropical regions.
 This fast-growing species may be harvested at intervals of as little as two months under good growing conditions.

 While Katuk plants are considered safe to eat and enjoyed by millions, it should nevertheless be enjoyed in moderation, rather than eaten as a staple.
 This is because the plant contains a compound known as papaverine, which is believed to have caused a condition known as Bronchiolitis obliterans in patients who ingested large amounts of the plant over a long period of time.